-It was in the early hours of Tuesday 9 April 1940.
-Norway was attacked by Hitler-Germany’s troops and thus dragged into the Second World War.
-The Norwegian authorities seemed utterly unprepared for the sudden attack and the royal family and the country’s government quickly fled north to avoid getting caught.
+Norway was attacked by Hitler-Germany’s troops in the early hours of Tuesday 9 April 1940 and thus dragged into the Second World War.
+The Norwegian authorities seemed utterly unprepared for the sudden invasion and the royal family and the country’s government quickly fled north to avoid capture.

 Sixteen months earlier – 20 November 1938 – Norway had lost its first own queen consort in modern times.
 Her Majesty Queen Maud of Norway died unexpectedly whilst visiting the United Kingdom, her beloved homeland.
 She was 68.